DCULibrary/open-refine-workshop/_workshop/index.md

 In the same article, Wickham writes
 > *"“It is often said that 80% of data analysis is spent on the process of cleaning and preparing the data.*
 > *Data preparation is not just a first step, but must be repeated many times over the course of analysis as new problems come to light or new data is collected.”*

-You are usually cleaning data as a preparatory step - but that’s not something that should be underestimated as it’s always a big part of working with data.
-And unfortunately it’s not something you do at the start and then skip off with your gleaming data.
-It’s an iterative process.
-But that can be kind of a relief that you don’t have to do everything at once.

 ### Data Types